Debridement

 Debridement is the medical removal of dead, damaged, or infected tissue to improve the healing potential of the remaining healthy tissue.
-Removal may be surgical, mechanical, chemical, autolytic (self-digestion), and by maggot therapy.
+Removal may be surgical, mechanical, chemical, autolytic (self-digestion), or by maggot therapy.

 In podiatry, practitioners such as chiropodists, podiatrists and foot health practitioners remove conditions such as calluses and verrucas.

 Debridement is an important part of the healing process for burns and other serious wounds; it is also used for treating some kinds of snake and spider bites.

 Sometimes the boundaries of the problem tissue may not be clearly defined.
 For example, when excising a tumor, there may be micrometastases along the edges of the tumor that are too small to be detected, but if not removed, could cause a relapse.
 In such circumstances, a surgeon may opt to debride a portion of the surrounding healthy tissue to ensure that the tumor is completely removed.

 Types

-There is lack of high quality evidence to compare the effectiveness of various debridement methods on time taken for debridement or time taken for complete healing of wounds.
+There is a lack of high-quality evidence to compare the effectiveness of various debridement methods on time taken for debridement or time taken for complete healing of wounds.

 Surgical debridement

 Surgical or "sharp" debridement and laser debridement under anesthesia are the fastest methods of debridement.
-They are very selective, meaning that the person performing the debridement has complete control over which tissue is removed and which is left behind.
+They are very selective, meaning that the person performing the debridement has nearly complete control over which tissue is removed and which is left behind.

 Surgical debridement can be performed in the operating room or bedside, depending on the extent of the necrotic material and a patient's ability to tolerate the procedure.

 The surgeon will typically debride tissue back to viability, as determined by tissue appearance and the presence of blood flow in healthy tissue.